chhayank-sharma/pwn.college_chhayank/Linux-Luminarium/Comprehending-Commands.md

 ## Solution:

-Here, the flag has been written to a file in our home directory.
+Here, the flag has been written to a file in our root directory.
 After the terminal comes up, the user needs to use the cat command to capture it.

 #### Commands run: